SNWinter/CWD_Landscape_VA/ReadMe.txt

 This is the publicly available GitHub respository accompanying the manuscript by Winter et al. entitled "A landscape epidemiological approach for predicting chronic wasting disease: A case study in Virginia, US."
-Commented lines are code written in original scripts for actual data.
+Commented lines are code written in original scripts for actual data and can therefore be disregarded for review purposes.

 Script 1 of the series entitled "Landscape_Data_Preparation.R" is provided for transparency.
 Reviewers are encouraged to start on Script 2 entitled "Hypervolume_Creation.R".
 Following in sequential order should work with updated installed packages.